rage/java-programming-fall-19/data/part-1/4-variables.md

 <!-- Kokeile toteuttamasi ohjelman toimintaa myös syötteillä, jotka eivät ole lukuja.
 Ohjelman pitäisi hajota, sillä se ei tiedä miten sellaiset syötteet, jotka eivät ole lukuja, pitäisi muuttaa luvuiksi.
 Opimme Ohjelmoinnin jatkokurssilla menetelmiä muunmuassa tällaisten poikkeustilanteiden käsittelyyn. -->

 Test the functionality of your program with non-numerical inputs.
 The program should break as it doesn't know to convert these inputs into numbers.
-We'll learn how to deal with exceptional cases like these in the follow-up course.
+We'll learn how to deal with exceptional cases like these in the advanced programming course.

 <!-- ### Liukuluvun lukeminen -->
 ### Reading Doubles